 The long term goal of CBDB is systematically to include all significant biographical material from China’s historical record and to make the contents available free of charge, without restriction, for academic use.
 That data is regularly being enriched and new biographical entries are being created for Tang, Five Dynasties, Liao, Song, Jin, Yuan, Ming and Qing figures.

 CBDB originates with the work of Robert M. Hartwell (1932–1996).
-Professor Hartwell bequeathed his estate, including the first version of this database, to the Harvard-Yenching Institute.
+Professor Hartwell bequeathed his estate, including the first version of this database, to the Harvard-Yenching Institute which ceded its ownership.

 The development of CBDB is now a joint project of: